ddnexus/pagy/docs/how-to.md

 2. `pagy(scope, page_param: :custom_param)` or `Pagy.new(count:100, page_param: :custom_param)` will be used for a single
    instance (overriding the global default)

-You can also override the `pagy_get_vars` if you need some special way to get the page number.
+You can also override the [pagy_get_page](/docs/api/backend.md#pagy-get-page-vars) if you need some special way to get the page number.

 ## Customize the link attributes